 6. Own your outcomes.

-Work toward owning every part of your realities--not just the things that need work but also your strengths and successes.
+Work toward owning every part of your reality--not just the things that need work but also your strengths and successes.
 Owning all your outcomes can help teach you to do better next time, to see failure as a learning moment.

 7. Don't let fear get in your way.